blahaj-zone/hajkey/README.md

 # 🧡 About Iceshrimp

 - Iceshrimp is yet another Misskey fork (you know the drill by now)
+- Need help or want to contribute?
+Join the [matrix room](https://matrix.to/#/%23iceshrimp-dev:161.rocks)!
 - Project goals:
   - No-nonsense bug fixes
   - QoL improvements